vijaykiran/hoplon/README.md

 The simplest example application looks almost exactly like a standard HTML web page, with the exception of an unfamiliar script tag containing a [page declaration][7].
 This bit of code tells the Hoplon compiler where to put the output file it will produce.
+The rest of the file is a normal web page, written in the normal HTML syntax.
+The compiled page, _index.html_, when viewed in the browser will be a page with a red heading of "Hello world", as one would expect.

 ```html
 <script type="text/hoplon">